mallina/seminar/readme-en.md

 - Second Seminar: 2016.
 08. 20.
 SAT 2-5PM (Details coming soon)

 ### FAQ
-Q. Can boys attend seminar?
+####  Q1.
+Can boys attend seminar?
-A. This seminar is different from [Django Girls Workshop](https://djangogirls.org/), therefore both boys and girls are welcomed!
+This seminar is different from [Django Girls Workshop](https://djangogirls.org/), therefore both boys and girls are welcomed!
 However, while selecting the participants for seminar, girls will be given priority.

-Q. I am a beginner, can I still participate?
+#### Q2.
+I am a beginner, can I still participate?
-A. Yes, you can attend.
+Yes, you can attend.
 However, we recommend you to learn the basis of Python from [Codecademy](https://www.codecademy.com) and also go through [Django Girls Tutorial](http://tutorial.djangogirls.org/) before attending seminar.

-Q. What should I prepare before attending the seminar?
+#### Q3.
+What should I prepare before attending the seminar?
-A. Please make sure that you have installed `Python 3.5`, `Git`, `Django 1.9` and a `code editor` (Atom,Sublime Text 3 or Microsoft Visual Code).
+Please make sure that you have installed `Python 3.5`, `Git`, `Django 1.9` and a `code editor` (Atom,Sublime Text 3 or Microsoft Visual Code).

+#### Q4.
+Can I get the presentation material after the seminar
+Yes, We will share them via Facebook, Slack and email!

 # How to attend?